-Online Education Support can answer your questions about Desire2Learn (D2L Insights and Learning Object Repository), Respondus, StudyMate, and Respondus LockDown Browser..
+Online Education Support can answer your questions about Desire2Learn (D2L Insights and Learning Object Repository), Respondus, StudyMate, Respondus LockDown Browser, and Respondus Monitor.
 Desire2Learn (D2L) reference materials are available online and can be accessed from your D2L Homepage after logging in.

 Online courses offer you enhanced flexibility with regard to fulfillment of educational requirements when compared to most traditional, on-campus courses.
 While online classes can provide you with greater convenience, student performance is held to the same academic standards and requirements as traditional courses and may, in some cases, require more time or effort than face-to-face classes.
 Before enrolling in an online course, take a moment to consider the following: